psf/black/README.md

 ## The _Black_ code style

 _Black_ is a PEP 8 compliant opinionated formatter. _Black_ reformats entire files in place.
-It is not configurable.
-It doesn't take previous formatting into account.
-Your main option of configuring _Black_ is that it doesn't reformat blocks that start with `# fmt: off` and end with `# fmt: on`, or lines that ends with `# fmt: skip`.
-Pay attention that `# fmt: on/off` have to be on the same level of indentation.
+Style configuration options are deliberately limited and rarely added.
+It doesn't take previous formatting into account (see [Pragmatism](#pragmatism) for exceptions).

 Our documentation covers the current _Black_ code style, but planned changes to it are also documented.
 They're both worth taking a look: